OfficeDev/TrainingContent/Teams/20 Messaging Extensions/README.md

 ## Watch the module

-This module has been recorded and is available in the Office Development YouTube channel: _coming soon_
+This module has been recorded and is available in the **Microsoft 365 Development** YouTube channel: [Task-oriented interactions in Microsoft Teams with messaging extensions with action commands](https://www.youtube.com/watch?list=PLWZJrkeLOrbZesnsH8axkPMnXdle7UqTa)

 ## Contributors